Things to Do in Cork

 – Fota Wildlife Park

-A short train ride from the city is Fota Wildlife Park, home to nearly 30 mammal and 50 bird species.
+A short train ride from the city is Fota Wildlife Park, home to over 80 exotic mammal and bird species.
 Many of the smaller animals roam free, such as lemurs and monkeys mixing in with the giraffes, zebras and other large animals living in paddocks.
 The park is attached to Fota House, a beautiful regency mansion and heritage site.
 The grounds also contain Fota Gardens which contain many rare and beautiful flowers and shrubs, an arboretum and a rose garden.

 – Blarney Castle